Copyranter: Pepsi proves again culture-jacking is still the lowest form of advertising - Digiday

 The Kendall Jenner Pepsi Max ad everyone hates is possibly the most perfect form of awful advertising.
-Somehow, it manages to combine the loathsome celeb-vertising, where the celebrity has no connection to the product, with obscene cultural appropriation.
+Somehow, it manages to combine loathsome celeb-vertising, where the celebrity has no connection to the product, with obscene cultural appropriation.
 The resulting shit storm was well-deserved.

 Not all culture-jacking/news-jacking ads have been bad.
 Some have even been pretty good, like this recent Nike “Equality” spot by Wieden & Kennedy.
 While a bit heavy-handed, it’s simple and effective and doesn’t make Nike look like soulless opportunists.
 And it just feels right for the brand — a talent you learn only by making ads, and then making more ads.